 Publishing House “Virtus Interpress” understands and supports concerns of our stakeholders with regard the need for preservation and access to scholarly research as publishing moves into the online era.
 Our policy addresses this question of archiving directly to reach the best compromise for all interested parties.

 Secondly, the publishing house will act as an archive for all electronic information published by in our journals.
 There are several sources of information storage and archiving.
-First of all information is stored and available at the web page of the publishing house.
-Secondly information is achieved and continuously updated on the hard drives of our offices computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
-Moreover the information is stored on several encrypted cloud storage facilities to guarantee their safe archiving.
+First of all, information is stored and available on the web page of the publishing house.
+Secondly, information is achieved and continuously updated on the hard drives of our offices computers and well as on the separate drives that are stored outside offices premises in order to be preserved in case of emergency.
+Moreover, the information is stored on several encrypted cloud storage facilities to guarantee their safe archiving.
 Updates of the archives are being made with defined periods of time regularly.

-If publication of any of our journals is terminated, Virtus Interpress will continue to preserve the journal content for the long term and will charge an appropriate access fee to consumers.
+If the publication of any of our journals is terminated, Virtus Interpress will continue to preserve the journal content for the long term and will charge an appropriate access fee to consumers.
 In the case that Virtus Interpress should decide to discontinue its activity as a publisher, we will make our best effort to make arrangements to transmit the electronic publication archive for long-term preservation to a trusted third party acceptable to our network.

 By publishing with “Virtus Interpress” the authors keep the rights of self-archiving.
-Below you may find main rules and recommendations with regard to self-archiving policy of “Virtus Interpress” journals:
+Below you may find main rules and recommendations with regard to the self-archiving policy of “Virtus Interpress” journals:

-Authors can upload the initial draft of a submitted article on their personal websites, their institution’s repositories or any non-commercial repository for personal use, internal institutional use or for permitted scholarly posting.

-Authors may deposit the accepted version of the peer-reviewed article on their personal websites, their institution’s repository or any non-commercial repository after 12 months of publication on the journal website.
-In addition, an acknowledgement must be given to the original source of publication and a link should be inserted to the published article on the journal’s website.
+Authors of the Corporate Ownership and Control can archive pre-print and post-print or publisher’s version/PDF on their personal websites, their institution’s repositories or any non-commercial repository for personal use, internal institutional use or for permitted scholarly posting.
+However, it is a recommendation of the editorial team to use the final, published version of the paper with the acknowledgement of the original source of publication and a link should be inserted to the published article on the journal’s website.